wds4/tribal-tapestry/experiment/rules.md

 The *Problematization* of an (otherwise unproblematic, per the standard mode) idea or concept is a virtue when in service to the tribal narrative fiction.

+## Sixth Rule (_Messenger versus the Message_)

+When in the standard mode, the content of the message is more relevant than the tribal identity of the messenger.
+When in the tribal mode, the reverse is true.